EricOB96/miniature-rotary-phone/AssignmentReport.md

 This is my Assignment where I made a Bird feeding simulation in VR.
 The idea came to when I was in Smithfield Square and I seen many signs around saying "Do not feed birds" .

-I thought this was sad as living in the city nature is around us less and less, leaving birds and some trees are some of the only nature we get to see now of days.
-I took some pictures in the square of some birds and trees and the sign as seen below.
+I thought this was sad as living in the city as nature is around us less and less, birds and some trees are some of the only nature we get to see now of days.
+I captured a few pictures in the square of some birds and trees and the sign as seen below.